 This is not the place to give details of Australia’s mistreatment of refugees: the facts are well-enough known.
 Equally well-known is the Coalition message that a harsh refugee policy is essential to protect refugees from the risk of drowning.

 But to suggest that they are worried about refugees drowning is a lie: a fig-leaf to make immoral mistreatment look compassionate.
 “Worried about people drowning”!
-So worried that, if they don’t drown, we call them “illegal” and punish them as if they were criminals.
+So worried that, if they don’t drown, we punish them as if they were criminals, and call them “illegal” to make their punishment look vaguely respectable.
 We do it, explicitly, as a deterrent so that others will not try to find safety in Australia.
 And these dishonest politicians, pretending to be motivated by compassion, overlook altogether that if persecuted people stand their ground and are killed by their persecutors, they are still dead: just as if they drowned; if they die in an attempt to escape to some other country, they are still dead: just as if they drowned.